berachain/docs/apps/core/content/nodes/quickstart.md

 ```

 :::tip
-**NOTE:** Avoid running the execution client and/or consensus client in Vscode as it will be prone to crash.
+**NOTE:** Avoid running the execution client and/or consensus client in Vscode as it will be prone to crashing.
 Please use a dedicated shell terminal.
 :::

 ### Clone Repo & Verify Built Binary

+You can skip this step if you downloaded a pre-built binary.
 First, start off by cloning the BeaconKit repository and then building it.

 ```bash